-Neil Prakash, also known as Abu Khaled al-Cambodi, is an Australian recruiter and facilitator for ISIS and a U.S. and U.N. designated terrorist.“Treasury Designates Australian and Southeast Asian ISIL Operatives and Leaders,” Press Center, U.S. Department of the Treasury, January 10, 2017, accessed August 3, 2018, https://www.treasury.gov/press-center/press-releases/Pages/jl0698.aspx;
+Neil Prakash, also known as Abu Khaled al-Cambodi, is a U.S.- and U.N.-designated Australian recruiter and facilitator for ISIS.“Treasury Designates Australian and Southeast Asian ISIL Operatives and Leaders,” U.S. Department of the Treasury, January 10, 2017, https://www.treasury.gov/press-center/press-releases/Pages/jl0698.aspx;

 Prakash’s Twitter profile in September 2015.
 The account description references “Migration Matters,” presumably referring to migration to ISIS-held territory.
 The account also references his linked account on Surespot (a private messaging service), and Askbook (an interactive social media site).
 Prakash listed two Surespot accounts that a viewer could message if that viewer was interested in “migration.”
 These accounts consisted of his own Surespot account and one associated with the British ISIS recruiter Raphael Hostey.